Mae Moore: 1996–present: Independent recordings

-"Folklore", released in 2011, and Moore's second indie release, was nominated for two Canadian Folk Music Awards.
-"Folklore" is an ode to Canada, an exploration of friendship and for the first time features Moore on the Appalachian mountain dulcimer, an instrument that she has played since the mid-'70s.
+In 2011, Moore released Folklore, an album accompanied by a coffee table book of her paintings.
+Produced by Joby Baker, it was nominated for two Canadian Folk Music Awards.
+Folklore is an ode to Canada, an exploration of friendship and for the first time features Moore on the Appalachian mountain dulcimer, an instrument that she has played since the mid-'70s.
 In fact, "Rain Song" was written in 1979 but never previously recorded.
 The record features Joby Baker (Cowboy Junkies, Alex Cuba), Rick May, Marc Atkinson, Daniel Lapp and Scott Sheerin.